Jinyi-Li/design_patterns/README.md

 Summarize main design patterns with demonstrations in Java

 ## Strategy Pattern
 The strategy may vary in different sub-class objects and may be changed at run time.
+The idea is to decouple the options (the "strategies") from the whole business logic by interfaces.
+It's like you play with lego -- the strategies are just small pieces of legos; you can add or remove each part very easily.

 When to use?